Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

 Later, if this bell is broken, for the benefit of people let repair it.
-The benefit of what I have made it and giving justice to people, in the future, with the sound of teaching like the sound of bell, all being in the three worlds who did not get law/Dhamma and living in sin such as ignorance, may I get law/justice.
+The benefit of what I have made it and giving justice to people, in the future, with the sound of teaching like the sound of a bell, all being in the three worlds who did not get law/Dhamma and living in sin such as ignorance, may I get law/justice.